FAQ about companies’ reporting

 The rules also apply if one of these companies delegates a task to a third party, for example a contract organisation or consultancy firm.
 In such cases, there is a relationship with the pharmaceutical or medical device company or the store specialised in the sale of medical device that delegated the task.

-Simultaneously with the reporting to the Danish Medicines Agency, the company must inform the relevant proprietary pharmacists, doctors, nurses, prescribing pharmacists and dentists of the contents of the report (the information about the person reported to the Danish Medicines Agency).
+Simultaneously with the reporting to the Danish Medicines Agency, the company must inform the relevant proprietary pharmacists, doctors, nurses, midwives, prescribing pharmacists and dentists of the contents of the report (the information about the person reported to the Danish Medicines Agency).

 You can read more about companies’ duty to inform under sections 2 (when establishing a relationship) and 3 (when reporting to the Danish Medicines Agency).